apostrophecms/docs/docs/tutorials/using-jsx-in-apostrophe.md

 </AposCodeBlock>

 Briefly, the attribute on the `section` tag is what we are passing into the `selector` property of the player.
 This section contains a single `div` element that will be used as the root.
-Finally on that same element we are setting the `data-default-city` attribute value to data passed from the widget `defaultCity` schema field, or an empty string if the content manager hasn't added a string to that field.
+Finally, on that same element we are setting the `data-default-city` attribute value to data passed from the widget `defaultCity` schema field, or an empty string if the content manager hasn't added a string to that field.

 ### Modifying the widget schema fields